Spring 2026 Art History in the Park Workshop Registration

 💛 Contribution Options

 Art History in the Park is community-run and offered by donation so that every family can join.
 Your contribution helps cover art materials, preparation, and the countless volunteer hours that go into creating each workshop.
+Your donations are our only current source of funding, are what is keeping this program going and are so appreciated.

-Each registration also includes an extensive At-Home Guide with artful thinking prompts, artist background, and creative activities to extend the learning beyond the park.
+Each registration also includes an At-Home Guide with artful thinking prompts, artist background, and creative activities to extend the learning beyond the park.

 Choose what feels right for your family: